HeavyRain266/input-test/README.md

 $ ./build/input-test
 ```

-When program is running, try moving cursor around or click any button on mouse/keyboard.
-If devices are connected, program should output cursor position and character from keyboard buttons, only letters and numbers are displayed correctly at the moment
+When program is running, click any button on mouse/keyboard.
+If device is connected, program should output character from keyboard buttons, only letters and numbers are displayed correctly at the moment.